bawn/MagicalRecord-Mantle/Pods/Mantle/README.md

 ### `+JSONKeyPathsByPropertyKey`

-The dictionary returned by this method specifies how your model object's properties map to the keys in the JSON representation.
-Properties that map to `NSNull` will not be present in the JSON representation, for example:
+The dictionary returned by this method specifies how your model object's properties map to the keys in the JSON representation, for example:

 ```objc